 6. Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.
 (350 words)

-My interest in physical sciences was born from this television series called “A Big Bang Theory”.
-It was a wholesome comedy series about a group of scientists who worked in Caltech and were passionate about pursuing their goals as researchers.
-I recall watching this TV series religiously as a 6th grader, and seeing this dedication on screen made me become more interested in science as a subject then.
+My interest in physical sciences was born from a TV series called “The Big Bang Theory”.
+It’s about a group of Caltech scientists who are passionate about pursuing their goals as researchers.
+As a 6th grader, religiously watching this dedication on screen made me more interested in science as a subject.

-Back then, I saw science as a subject that relied almost entirely on theory.
-I enjoyed this aspect of science because theoretical knowledge is evidence of how creative the human mind can become.
-I wanted to become someone who is capable of understanding and theorizing such knowledge in order to aid in resolving global issues such as climate change and sustainable energy use.
-In order to achieve this goal, I had chosen to take IGCSE Extended Chemistry and Physics when I was in 9th and 10th grade.
-Taking these subjects made me realize that I excelled in these fields of knowledge within the classroom, but I felt as if I needed to expand my horizons beyond academics and theory to gain experience in applying the knowledge I gained.
-I did this by writing several independent scientific papers.
+I saw science as relying almost entirely on theory, which I enjoyed because theoretical knowledge is evidence of the creativity of human mind.
+I wanted to understand and theorize such knowledge to aid in resolving global issues such as climate change and sustainable energy use.
+To achieve this, I chose to take IGCSE Extended Chemistry and Physics in 9th and 10th grade.
+I realized that I excelled in these fields within the classroom, but felt that I needed to gain experience in applying such knowledge.
+Thus, I proceeded to write several independent scientific papers.

-The first paper was my IB Extended Essay, which is a 4000-word self-directed research paper on a topic of your choosing, and I decided to model fluid flow using Computed-Aided Design (CAD) and investigated the correlation between the geometry of a pipe and the flow produced from said pipe.
+The first paper was my IB Extended Essay, a 4000-word self-directed research paper on a topic of my choosing.
+I decided to model fluid flow using Computer-Aided Design (CAD) and investigated the correlation between the geometry of a pipe and the flow produced from said pipe.
+I enjoyed expressing my creativity to use CAD and my knowledge of waste treatment to help design my product.

 The second paper was a paper I submitted for this competition called Indonesia National Science Enterprise Challenge (INASEC) on process design to create biodegradable cups made from corn husks to resolve the issue of plastic pollution within Indonesia.
-Through the first paper, I was able to expand my understanding on CAD and process design, and I found myself enjoying being able to express my creativity that I decided to use CAD and my knowledge of waste treatment to help design my product.
 This inspired me because I was finally able to apply my knowledge and I saw this as the first step to my journey to create change.

-These experiences taught me that the theory I learned in the classroom could be applied to solve real-life problems, and designing processes and applying what I learned in the classroom was more fulfilling than simply understanding theory because I felt like I was contributing to change.
-This was what I found very inspiring about the subject of physical sciences, it is something that is ever-evolving and flexible, adapting to the needs of the people.
+These experiences taught me that the theory I learned in the classroom could be applied to solve real-life problems.
+Designing processes and applying what I learned in the classroom was more fulfilling than simply understanding theory because I felt like I was contributing to change.
+This was what I found very inspiring about the subject of physical sciences.
+It is something that is ever-evolving and flexible, adapting to the needs of the people.

+Notes:

+It would be great if you can tie in your whole essay with references to your initial interest in science through the TV series.
+Was there a specific episode or aspect from the show that made you more curious about science?
+What did you learn during your pursuit of scientific knowledge that made you remember this show?
+Was there an ‘aha’ moment during your research projects?
+In your conclusion, I suggest also including your plan for the future.
+What field do you see yourself contributing in, maybe from your experiences in your projects?

+All the best!

 7. What have you done to make your school or your community a better place?
 (350 words)